Corvallis Arts Center

-The Corvallis Arts Center is a nonprofit organization whose stated mission includes conducting an array of "diverse exhibitions and cultural events" and providing the Corvallis, Oregon community with outreach and educational services relating to the arts.
-The center offers an ongoing series of art classes and camps, with a particular focus on the needs of at-risk youth.
+The Corvallis Arts Center is a nonprofit organization whose stated mission includes "inspiring creativity and contributing to community well-being" through diverse exhibitions, cultural events and providing the Corvallis, Oregon community with outreach and educational services relating to the arts.
+The center offers arts experiences, classes and workshops, with a particular focus on the needs of young artists and low barrier community art making.
 More than a dozen teaching artists working in a range of mediums conduct classes, exhibits, and demonstrations in connection with the center's work.

 It operates from a historic building listed on the National Register of Historic Places as "Episcopal Church of the Good Samaritan", built in 1889.

 Establishment

 The Corvallis Arts Center was created by the Corvallis Arts Council, founded in September 1961, to establish a showplace for the visual arts.
 At the time of its formation, chair pro tem was Marion Gathercoal.
 About 20 people participated in the establishment of the group during its first month of existence.
 Gathercoal was later formally elected as the group's first president by the membership of the council.
 The Corvallis Arts Council was incorporated as a non-profit corporation in March 1962.
 It was the first Arts Council in the State of Oregon and Twenty-first in the United States.